DaruZero/cloudflare-dns-auto-updater-go/README.md

   - [ ] Telegram
   - [ ] Discord
   - [ ] Slack
-- [ ] Spport for other DNS services
+- [ ] Support for other DNS services